-Health Care Trend Rate: Initial trend starting at 6.00% and gradually decreasing to an premiums.
+Health Care Trend Rate: Initial trend starting at 6.40% and gradually decreasing to an ultimate trend rate of 4.00% over a period of 15 years premiums.

 Retiree Participation: 79% for retirees who are eligible for funded premiums.

 59% participation for retirees who are eligible for partial funded premiums.